kayaogz/2526-m1qdcs-parallelalgorithms/README.md

 # Evaluation

 ## End-of-session mini-exams
 At the end of weeks 4, 5, 6, 7, there will be written mini-exams of 25-30 minutes, giving 5/20 points each.
 The exercises will be in a similar format to what we solve in the problem solving sessions (algorithm design + complexity analysis).
+You will have one or two questions in each exam (depending on the difficulty of the exercise).

-You can bring **four** A4 sheets (so you have eight pages in double-sided) containing your notes to the mini-exam; no other material is allowed.
+You can bring **four** A4 sheets (so you will have eight pages in double-sided) containing your notes to the mini-exam; no other material is allowed.